arabesaraiva/microORM/README.md

 Install-Package AS.MicroORM
 ---

-A .NET micro ORM created from scratch with an ASP.NET Core API with Docker support for demonstration
+A .NET micro ORM for SQL Server created from scratch with an ASP.NET Core API with Docker support for demonstration

 Please, use the MicroORM.Samples API project as a tutorial about how to use the MicroORM.